 Once shampooing is done, rinse her off thoroughly with the pouring cup.
 Wrap her in the towel and dry her off thoroughly, praising her vigorously.
 Offer some cat treats to let her know she’s done a great job.

 Consult your West Greenwich veterinary professional for more advice on successfully bathing your cat, as well as a recommendation on a good quality cat shampoo.
+Our Vet Wellness & Pet Vaccinations services can help ensure your kitten stays healthy and happy throughout their life.

 !Social Media Icons